DonEasy1/KeenV1/README.md

 NEW    campgrounds/:id/comments/new    GET
 CREATE campgrounds/:id/comments        POST

+## Users + Comments
+* Associate users and comments
+* Save author's name to a comment automatically

 # KeenKamp

 > A Node.js web application project spawned from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)